Are ASA’s programs affordable?

 If you plan to pay for the program using financial aid, ASA must receive the following items by the published Forms & Payment Deadline for your program:

-If you are planning to pay for your program fees with financial aid but are unable to provide ASA with verification by the Forms & Payment Deadline, we typically ask for a $1,000 down payment or a copy of your flight itinerary in order to hold your space.
+- If you are planning to pay for your program fees with financial aid but are unable to provide ASA with verification by the Forms & Payment Deadline, we require a non-refundable $1,000 down payment in order to hold your space.
 Once we have one of these items, we will give you additional time to submit your Financial Aid Verification Form and Consortium Agreement.

 **Once again, below you can find step-by-step instructions detailing exactly what you need to do in order to arrange your financial aid with your home institution.**

 What if studying abroad is more expensive than my current school?
 Can I apply for additional funding?

 Yes.
 If the Costs of Attendance of your study abroad program are greater than the Costs of Attendance for a semester at your home institution, you may be eligible to apply for additional student loans, Parent Plus loans, etc. through your Financial Aid Office.
 You would need to ask your Financial Aid Office about these options.